Managing Depression – Brighter Days Ahead

 Understanding Depression

-Another clue is changes in sleep patterns.
-Are you tossing and turning at night like a restless burrito?
-Or perhaps you’re sleeping so much that even the sun is starting to wonder where you’ve gone!
-Sleep disturbances can significantly impact your mood and energy levels, making it harder to tackle daily tasks.
-If your snooze button has become your best friend for longer than you’d like to admit, this may warrant some reflection.
+Changes in sleep patterns are another sign.
+Are you tossing and turning in bed like a tortilla that won’t stay still?
+Or maybe you’re sleeping so much that even the sun is starting to wonder where you’ve been!
+Sleep problems can have a big effect on your mood and energy levels, which can make it tougher to get things done every day.
+If you’ve been using your snooze button as a crutch for longer than you’d want to admit, it might be time to think about it.

 The Power of Routine: Structure Can Help